TRTA: TRADE-RELATED TECHNICAL ASSISTANCE

 Geneva-based thematic courses focus on one WTO topic or a group of topics, and usually last two weeks.
 Briefing on WTO work in the topics concerned is an integral part of these courses.

-Geneva-based Specialized Courses focus on one or a group of WTO-related topics, and usually last two weeks.
-Briefing on WTO work progress in the topics concerned is an integral part of the specialized courses.
-The training methods used put emphasis on interactive learning, practical exercises, case studies and debates.
-Simulation exercises are often used to offer participants opportunities to strengthen their skills.
-In terms of objectives, it is expected that at the end of the courses the participants will have:
+The training places emphasis on interactive learning, practical exercises, case studies and debates.
+Simulation exercises are often used to offer participants the opportunity to strengthen their skills.
+At the end of the courses, the participants are expected to have strengthened:

-- strengthened their theoretical understanding of the WTO-related topic(s) specifically addressed in the course (transfer of knowledge);
+- their theoretical understanding of WTO-related topic(s) specifically addressed in the course

-- strengthened their confidence to actively engage in topic-related WTO work (confidence);
+- their confidence to actively engage in topic-related WTO work

-- strengthened their capacity to work in teams and in an international environment (team work); and
+- their capacity to work in teams and in an international environment

-The specialized courses are organized by the ITTC in cooperation with experts from WTO divisions and sometimes with the ad hoc support of outside consultants or professors.
-Geneva-based delegates and guest speakers from other organizations active in the specific area of work concerned may also be invited to co-train.
+The courses are organized by the ITTC in cooperation with experts from WTO divisions and sometimes with the ad-hoc support of outside consultants or professors.
+Geneva-based delegates and guest speakers from other organizations active in the specific area of work may also be invited to speak.

-Details of the courses to be held this year can be found here.
+Details of forthcoming courses can be found here.